sjkoelle/montlake/README.md

 # Usage

 After installation, clone the repository (```git clone git@github.com:sjkoelle/montlake.git```).

+## Real Data Experiments

-Code from the experiments subfolder can be used recreate results from [Manifold Coordinates with Physical Meaning](https://arxiv.org/abs/1811.11891).
+Code from the experiments subfolder can be used recreate the MDS experiment results from [Manifold Coordinates with Physical Meaning](https://arxiv.org/abs/1811.11891) and [Consistency of dictionary-based Manifold Learning]().

 Individual analyses are parameterized in experiments/configs and can be called from the command line.
 Please set ROOT_DIR to your Montlake path and DATA_DIR to a directory containing the data (which can be downloaded [here](https://drive.google.com/drive/folders/1MKWF1k6X02K-BaQn4G-L_FjIZGcXPIn_?usp=sharing)).
 Please cite [this paper](https://www.nature.com/articles/s41467-018-06169-2) if you use this data.